osmosis-labs/osmosis/ingest/sqs/README.md

 Any pool containing these tokens would have the TVL error error set to non-empty string, leading to the pool being deprioritized from the router.

-## Open Questions

-- How to handle atomicity between ticks and pools?
-E.g. let's say a block is written between the time initial pools are read and the time the ticks are read.
-Now, we have data that is partially up-to-date.